For tax purposes in the United States, individuals can be classified in one of four groups:

 Nonresident IRS Tax Returns

-The International Student & Scholar Services (ISSS) section of Texas Global has a license agreement for Glacier Tax Prep, which assists individuals preparing nonresident U.S. tax returns.
+The International Student & Scholar Services (ISSS) section of Texas Global has a license agreement for nonresident tax filing assistance software, which assists individuals preparing nonresident U.S. tax returns.